Ayu-commits/hugo/README.md

 Hugo is a very active project with many contributions happening daily.

-We want to create the best possible product for our users and the best contribution experience for our developers, we have a set of guidelines which ensure that all contributions are acceptable.
+We want to create the best possible product for our users and the best contribution experience for our developers, we have a set of guidelines that ensure that all contributions are acceptable.
 The guidelines are not intended as a filter or barrier to participation.
 If you are unfamiliar with the contribution process, the Hugo team will help you and teach you how to bring your contribution in accordance with the guidelines.